Solar Incentives by State

 With the second-highest average electricity price in the US, solar panels offer the potential for massive energy cost savings in Connecticut.
 With that said, Connecticut isn’t overflowing with solar incentives – but every bit counts.

-• 100% sales and use tax exemption for solar technologies
+Solar sales tax exemption State of CT 100% sales and use tax exemption for solar and battery technologies

-• 100% property tax exemption for the value added by solar technologies
+Solar property tax exemption State of CT 100% property tax exemption for the value added by solar and battery technologies

 The “netting option” is similar to net metering, but it also includes direct payments for each kilowatt-hour of solar generation.
 The “buy-all option” involves selling all of your solar production to your utility for on-bill credit compensation based on a flat rate per kWh.